Friday, 3 October 2025

 Her father, however, had no time for any explanations.
 He angrily left Her quarters stating that She was to obey his orders.
 He would find Her a suitable groom and She would marry the person he chose-- and that was to be the end of the matter!

 Sati was deeply distraught at Her father's opposition to Shiva.
-However, as it was Her divine destiny to unite with Him She sought and found Him and They married.
+However, as it was Her divine destiny to unite with Him, She sought and found Him and They got married.
+They experienced great peace, love and contentment as a result of Their divine union.

-When the news of the union between Sati and Shiva reached Daksha's ears, He was filled with immense rage.
+When the news of the wedding of Sati and Shiva reached Daksha's ears, He was filled with immense rage.

-Sati's mother, sisters and other family were filled with grief at Daksha's resolve, but were unable to change his mind.
+Sati's mother, sisters and other family members were filled with great sorrow at Daksha's resolve, but were unable to change his mind.
 They were thus compelled to accept his wishes.
 Years passed and there was no contact between Sati and Her father or the rest of Her family.

 One day, while in the company of Shiva at Their home in Mount Kailas, Sati noticed a large number of celestial beings passing by.
 They appeared to be on their way to a grand ceremony of worship.
 She called to them to ask where they were going, and they replied saying that they had been invited to Her father, Daksha's home.
 They explained he was going to conduct a great yajna (fire ceremony) in honour of Vishnu and other divinities.